 As there are quite a few different ecommerce platforms out there so I am not going to cover them in this post.
-Instead I have written a separate post where I list the what I think are the Best Hosted Ecommerce Platforms for UK Businesses.

 Once you have got your online store set up, you need a way to get paid and it is always advisable to have more than one payment method.
 There are two main reasons for this:

 - The more payments options you have, the more likely you are to convert your websites visitors into buyers.
 This is because some visitors will have preferred payment methods such as PayPal or credit card.